Frequently Asked Questions!

 *Yes, if you wish!
 We love to be able to celebrate special days with the members of our class.
 We will sing special songs for the birthday child, make a Happy Birthday book and also serve a special snack, if you care to send one in.

 * Please give us a few days notice that you will be sending in a special snack.
 We do encourage a healthy treat, but we do not insist on any particular type of food.
 We may ask that you select a treat that takes special food allergy or diet considerations in mind.
 You can send the treats in with your child, or drop them off at the school main office.
 Please include an ingredient list/nutrition label so that we can confirm ingredients in case of food allergies.
 We will serve the birthday treats to the class after lunch.
+Also, please keep in mind that our ability to send in special treats may change over the course of the school year.
+As you know, so many things will depend on the current district Health & Safety Plan.

 * Please don't send invitations to birthday parties or celebrations to be delivered at school.
 This often creates an uncomfortable situation for the child/children who do not receive an invitation.
 The only exception, of course is if you intend to invite every child in the class.

-What is a Daily Folder?
+What is a Friday Folder?

 Will my kindergartner have homework?